reagent-project/reagent-cookbook/basics/basic-component/README.md

 ---

-Let's try this all out!
-Create a new project.
+Let's create a project and try this out.

 ```
 $ lein new rc basic-component